aioutecism/amVim-for-VSCode/README.md

 # Beta

 This extension is in beta state.
 Functions may have bugs, but they will be fixed soon.

-Feel free to fire [issues](https://github.com/aioutecism/Visual-Studio-Code-Vim/issues) to report bugs or require functions.
+Feel free to open [issues](https://github.com/aioutecism/amVim-for-VSCode/issues) to report bugs or require functions.

 # amVim for VSCode